How will retail marketing change after COVID-19?

 They could, for example, take a leaf out of direct-to-consumer companies’ playbooks, who are seeing a great deal of success right now.
 This will, of course, require them to develop more seamless online commerce capabilities.
 Small retailers may also leverage their existing resources to create new revenue sources and product delivery methods.

-The Bookshelf in Cincinnati, OH, for instance, predominantly caters to senior citizens above the ages of eighty.
-It has started offering curbside pickup and mail delivery to abide by social distancing.
-They’ve even added a personal touch by photographing their different books and sending them over to customers to browse.
+They’ve added a personal touch by photographing their different books and sending them over to customers to browse.
 Going above and beyond to get products to consumers may not be easy, but it is fundamental to ensuring sales as well as customer loyalty even in difficult times.

 Retail after COVID-19

 How do you think retail will change after COVID-19?
-Leave a comment below or speak to our experts to see how we can help.

 Webinars